GitTools/GitLink/README.md

 For more information, see the [official documentation of SrcSrv](http://msdn.microsoft.com/en-us/library/windows/hardware/ff558791(v=vs.85).aspx).

 GitHubLink creates a source index file and updates the PDB file so it will retrieve the files from the GitHub file handler.

+# Icon #

+Link by Dominic Whittle from The Noun Project